tonethar/IGME-230-Fall-2018/projects/project-2.md

 2. You will save the last term searched by the user in the browser local storage - this was covered here: [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - we are going to test this capability by typing in a search term, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term should still be in the field.
-    - ideally this will also be true of the other controls, but we won't require this.
+    - ideally this will also be true of the other controls, but we won't require it.

 3. Required controls - there will be a MINIMUM of 3 controls that a user can use to filter and display the results.
 Search buttons or similar don't count towards the 3 controls.
 For example, GIF Finder has these controls:
     - a search button (which doesn't count)